-Our success depends, in part, on our ability to protect our brand and the proprietary methods and technologies that we develop under patent and other intellectual property laws of the United States and foreign jurisdictions so that we can prevent others from using our inventions and proprietary information.
-As of December 31, 2018, in the United States, we had been issued 104 patents, which expire between 2029 and 2037.
-As of such date, we also had 13 issued patents in foreign jurisdictions, all of which are related to U.S. patents and patent applications.
+Our success depends, in part, on our ability to protect our brand and the proprietary methods and technologies that we develop under patent and other intellectual property laws in the U.S. and in non-U.S. jurisdictions so that we can prevent others from using our inventions and proprietary information.
+As of December 31, 2019, in the United States, we had been issued 131 patents, which expire between 2029 and 2037.
+As of such date, we also had 27 issued patents in non-U.S. jurisdictions, all of which are related to U.S. patents and patent applications.
 We have also filed various applications for protection of certain aspects of our intellectual property in the United States and internationally.
 There can be no assurance that additional patents will be issued or that any patents that have been issued or that may be issued in the future will provide significant protection for our intellectual property.
-As of December 31, 2018, we had 15 registered trademarks in the United States and 94 registered trademarks in foreign jurisdictions.
+As of December 31, 2019, we had 32 registered trademarks in the United States and 163 registered trademarks in non-U.S. jurisdictions.
 If we fail to protect our intellectual property rights adequately, our competitors might gain access to our technology and our business, results of operations and financial condition may be adversely affected.